What's driving higher KiwiSaver hardship claims?

 Monthly savings suspensions fell to a recent low of 986 in July last year but in February they had risen to 1449.
 That was up from the 1332 suspensions made in February 2022.

-Verry said it did recommend suspending contributions to those who were struggling to meet their day-to-day living costs.
+Verry said he did recommend suspending contributions to those struggling to meet their day-to-day living costs.

 “Short-term, absolutely.”
 He said people needed to remember that if they suspended their own contribution they were likely to lose out on their employer contribution and the Government’s annual contribution.